-The Staffin Community Trust (SCT) was delighted to announce in September 2016 that the Heritage Lottery Fund (HLF) had approved a £522,000 grant to enhance the Skye Ecomuseum experience for visitors and the island’s resident communities.
-The HLF award will enable the construction of a viewing platform at Lealt Gorge, new footpaths and interpretation, a central Staffin “orientation point”, a full events programme and the creation of a project manager’s job on a three-year contract.
+Heritage Lottery Fund (HLF) had approved a £522,000 grant to enhance the Skye Ecomuseum experience for visitors and the island’s resident communities.
+The HLF award will enable the construction of a viewing platform at Lealt Gorge, new footpaths and interpretation, a central Staffin “orientation point”, a full events programme and the creation of a programme manager’s job on a three-year contract.
+The project is also supported by the Coastal Communities Fund and the SSE Sustainable Development Fund.
+Also known as ‘Ceumannan’, which is Gaelic for footsteps, the ecomuseum has been a resounding success in illustrating Staffin’s heritage and boosting the area’s economy.

 Major capital works including a viewing platform at Lealt Gorge, new and upgraded footpaths at Loch Langaig, Flodigarry and Grealin-Lealt